Kryloss/Attempt/README.md

 ### Environment Variables in Production

 Make sure to set these in your production environment:
+- `MONGODB_URI`: Your MongoDB connection string (if using email logging)
+- `GMAIL_USER`: Your Gmail address
-- `RESEND_API_KEY`: Your Resend API key
+- `GMAIL_APP_PASSWORD`: Your Gmail app password

 ## Troubleshooting

 ### Common Issues

 1. **"Failed to send email" error**
-   - Check your Resend API key is correct
+   - Check your Gmail credentials
-   - Ensure your domain is verified (if using custom domain)
+   - Ensure 2FA is enabled and using an App Password
-   - Check Resend dashboard for any account issues
+   - Review server logs for SMTP errors

 2. **Emails not received**
    - Check spam/junk folder